shamansir/rpd/README.md

 * The HTML renderer is 1200 lines or so, due to masses of DOM manipulation code, and anyway it is 3.9KB when compiled;
 * [Kefir.js][kefir], required for Reactive Streams support, is ~7KB when gzipped and compiled, since it is also targeted as minimal;

-Together it takes only **13-14KB** when compiled and gzipped, but still provides tons (!) of aweseome features!
+Together it takes only **13-14KB** when compiled and gzipped, but still provides tons (!) of awesome features!

 Moreover, it's built with the help of Reactive programming (thanks to [Kefir.js][kefir]), and this way it allows a programmer to treat and process any data flow as a stream, so: